ahapliuc/openenclave/.jenkins/ansible/README.md

 Requirements
 ------------

-All the python requierements are in the requirements.txt and can be installed with:
+All the python requierements are in the requierements.txt and can be installed with:

 ```
 pip3 install -r requierements.txt